Timeonas/Driving-Efficiency-App-FYP/README.md

 The goal of the project is to create a mobile app that can be used by anyone driving a car to evaluate how efficiently they are driving.
-Driving efficiency can be improved by accelerating gently, maintaining a steady speed, avoiding high speeds and more controlled deceleration. ~~The app will use the sensors on a smartphone to collect related data and it will then present a trip summary~~, and it will also be able to provide historical analysis.
+Driving efficiency can be improved by accelerating gently, maintaining a steady speed, avoiding high speeds and more controlled deceleration.
+The app will use ~~the sensors on a smartphone~~ OBD2 data to collect related data and it will then present a trip summary, and it will also be able to provide historical analysis.
 Fuel economy and potential savings can also be incorporated into the data presented.

 ## Features